 After a few experiments, I found a combination of stains and waxes that produces an similar finish to the tar and oil I used for the Wayland Kista.

 The advantage is that it is a lot faster and quite a bit cleaner to use. ( The Stockholm tar remained sticky for a considerable period of time. )

 This is the casket after its first coat of woodstain ( Walnut )

-A little darker than intended but with a little elbow grease and rubbing it down with a rough cloth, I’ve got pretty well the effect I am looking for.
+A little darker than I had anticipated but I think that suits the Raven theme and with a little elbow grease and rubbing it down with a rough cloth, I’ve got pretty well the effect I was looking for.
 It will certainly mellow with age.